cassianogf/laravel-modal-uploader/README.md

 ## laravel-modal-uploader
 Simple Js and XHR based Modal to upload a single file (Like WhatsApp Web previous versions).

+## Note

+This project is under construction (but working), use at your own risk.

 ## Requirements

 1. [Laravel 4+](http://laravel.com/docs/5.1#installation)
-4. Bootstrap 3+
+2. Bootstrap 3+
-5. Jquery
+3. Jquery
+4. Min Laravel Knowledge

 ## Basic Usage: